Duniart – Photography and Blog by Toine IJsseldijk

 Day 3 – Jul 13: Grootfontein – Divundu, Mahango Game Reserve (Ngepi Camp)

-Our main destination here is the Mahango Game Reserve, which I first visited in 2018.
-Although this park is relative small and little known, it’s an absolute fantastic park with lots of diverse wildlife and good start for a Namibia safari!
+Although this park is relative small and little known, it’s an absolute fantastic park with lots of diverse wildlife and a great start for a Namibia safari!

-From Grootfontein we drove north and passed the vet fence.
+From Grootfontein we drove north and soon passed the veterinary fence.
 What is most striking once you pass the vet fence is the enormous difference in scenery as well as people living here.
 South of the fence the landscape is dominated by enormous cattle and wild farms and plantations, with very few traditional villages.
 It doesn’t really feel particularly “Africa”.
 But once you pass the fence you suddenly arrive on a complete different planet: THIS is Africa, this is how we learnt about it at school, 40 years ago or so.
 And most striking is that it seems that really nothing has changed, at least not for the majority of people living here.
 They are very, very poor and hardly have anything…

 We decided to visit one of the traditional houses which are dotted along the almost perfectly straight road.
 We didn’t want to just stop and walk into someone’s privacy though, so we decided to stop near a few traditional houses and have lunch first, hoping for some local kids to come to us and then ask if they can show us around at their homes.
 We didn’t have to wait very long to have some kids come closer to check us out…

-An hour later we were back in the car, driving over this perfectly straight road, lined with little fields and traditional villages and mud houses.
+An hour later we were back in the car, driving over this perfectly straight tar road, lined with little fields and traditional villages and mud houses.We arrived around lunch time at Ngepi Camp, a fantastic camp on the shore of the Okavango river, also called the Kavango.

-We arrived around lunch time at Ngepi Camp, a fantastic camp on the shore of the Okavango river, also called the Kavango.
 We checked in and booked a sunrise river cruise for the next day.
-In 2018 I had been here before as well, so I pretty much knew what to do and where to go to get the most of our stay here.
+In 2018 I had been here before as well, so I pretty much knew what to do and where to go to get the most of our stay here!
+A river cruise is an absolute must; I prefer sunrise as wildlife is just much more active, although most people tend to do a sunset cruise.

 Day 4 – Jul 14: Mahango Game Reserve